 Jaspreet Singh has experience in leading and building teams in automotive and utility industry.
 He is currently working as a Senior Supply Chain manager at DTE Energy, managing a team of purchasing professionals to deliver services and materials for DTE Gas Company.
 Prior to this, Jas worked in automotive industry for twelve years in engineering, business, and management roles.
 He has successfully used various coaching techniques develop people and built high performing teams in delivering projects, programs, and departmental goals in various organizational goals.
 Leading thru change is another one of his strengths.
 Jas holds an MBA from University of Michigan (Ross School of Business) in Ann Arbor and Bachelors in Mechanical Engineering from Thapar University in India.

 Paul is a co-founder of CERTUS Management Consulting LLC, a firm focusing on leadership development, executive coaching, process improvement, project management, business alignment and consensus building, business strategy and strategy execution.
 Paul is an experienced systems thinker, focused on solving pressing issues at the intersection of business and technology.
 He has a proven track record of creating solutions that harness power of technology to create sustainable competitive advantage for Fortune 100 clients.
-Paul has over 20 years of professional experience in the areas of complex program management, technology lifecycle management, new product creation and launch, customer experience design, process re-engineering, and developing high performance teams.
+Since 1998, Paul has been acquiring professional experience in the areas of complex program management, technology lifecycle management, new product creation and launch, customer experience design, process re-engineering, and developing high performance teams.
 Paul has an MBA degree from University of Michigan, and MS in Design Optimization, from New Jersey Institute of Technology.